 The Company has agreed with the Province of Nova Scotia (Department of Natural Resources) to remediate the Scotia Mine facility to an agreed status at the end of the mining operations at the site; as a result, the Company is required to make reclamation deposits in respect of this obligation.
-As at December 31, 2022 a \$2,973,712 (2021 - \$2,940,195) cash bond, including accrued interest, is posted with the Province of Nova Scotia.
+As at December 31, 2023 a \$3,007,611 (2022 - \$2,973,712) cash bond, including accrued interest, is posted with the Province of Nova Scotia.

-In addition, the Company has a reclamation bond with the Nova Scotia Department of Environment for \$195,705 (2021 - \$193,557), including accrued interest, which is required to address the potential replacement of domestic water supplies that could potentially be downgraded by mining operations.
+In addition, the Company has a reclamation bond with the Nova Scotia Department of Environment for \$197,878 (2022 - \$195,705), including accrued interest, which is required to address the potential replacement of domestic water supplies that could potentially be downgraded by mining operations.

-Nova Scotia Business Inc. ("NSBI") holds a reclamation bond in the amount of \$nil (2021 - \$nil), in relation to the land which the Company leased from the organization in Sheet Harbour.
-The Company terminated its lease during the year ended December 31, 2020, and during the year ended December 31, 2022, \$nil (2021 - \$109,915) in site remediation costs were incurred in addition to the amount of the bond for a total of \$nil (2021 - 209,915).
+Nova Scotia Business Inc. ("NSBI") holds a reclamation bond in the amount of \$100,000 (2022 - \$100,000), in relation to the land which the Company leased from the organization in Sheet Harbour.
+The Company terminated its lease during the year ended December 31, 2020.
 NSBI has withheld the bond, pending determination of additional remediation costs which may be assessed to the Company, if any.
 The Company has disputed withholding the bond and the parties have commenced formal litigation procedures to resolve the matter.
-It is the Company's position that it has met if not exceeded its obligation.
+It is the Company's position that it has met, if not exceeded, its obligation, and accordingly no associated provision has been recognized in the company's financial statements for the years ended December 31, 2023 or 2022.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEARS ENDED DECEMBER 31, 2022 AND 2021 (PRESENTED IN CANADIAN DOLLARS)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEARS ENDED DECEMBER 31, 2023 AND 2022 (PRESENTED IN CANADIAN DOLLARS)